Types of Accounts Under a Chart of Accounts

 • Avoid misclassified expenses

-It’s also essential when you outsource bookkeeping or bring on a tax advisor.
+It’s also essential when you request a quote or bring on a tax advisor.
 Clean COA = faster, cheaper financial prep.

 Test Case: Real Estate Broker Simplifies Reporting with a Clean COA

-A multi-agent real estate brokerage came to Remote Books Online with messy books and 4 years of improperly categorized transactions.
+A multi-agent real estate brokerage came to Remote Books Online with quickbooks cleanup and 4 years of improperly categorized transactions.

 After cleaning their chart of accounts and restructuring it to match industry norms, we were able to: